 Mean score of companies in the Petroleum Electricity industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, AES reported total greenhouse gas emissions of approximately 1,306,500 kg CO2e, with a breakdown of 958,800 kg CO2e from Scope 1, 284,100 kg CO2e from Scope 2, and 1,068,600 kg CO2e from Scope 3 emissions.
-The company has set ambitious targets to reduce its carbon intensity by 70% from 2016 levels by 2030, alongside a commitment to achieve net-zero carbon emissions from electricity sales by 2040.
-Additionally, AES aims to reduce its Scope 1 and Scope 2 emissions by 30% from 2020 levels by 2030 and has set a near-term goal to decrease emissions by 18% tCO2e per MWh generated by 2030, compared to 2020 levels.
-The company is also focused on transitioning to low-carbon and carbon-free energy sources, aligning with the objectives of the Paris Agreement to limit global temperature rise.
+In 2023, AES reported total emissions of approximately 33,901,488,000 kg CO2e for Scope 1, 472,668,000 kg CO2e for Scope 2, and 10,763,000 kg CO2e for Scope 3 emissions.
+The company has set ambitious targets to reduce its carbon intensity by 70% from 2016 levels by 2030, which applies to both Scope 1 and Scope 2 emissions.
+Additionally, AES aims to achieve net-zero carbon emissions from electricity sales by 2040, aligning with the objectives of the Paris Agreement to limit global temperature rise.
+For the near term, AES has committed to reducing its Scope 1 and Scope 2 emissions by 18% tCO2e per MWh generated by 2030, compared to 2020 levels.
+The company also plans to reduce its Scope 1 emissions to near zero by 2025 and has set a target to eliminate coal from its portfolio by the same year.
+The emissions data is not cascaded from a parent organization, and all figures are reported directly from AES.
+The company is actively working towards its climate commitments, demonstrating a strong focus on transitioning to low-carbon and carbon-free energy sources.

 Access structured emissions data, company-specific emission factors, and source documents